xebiaww/immutable-meetup/introduction.md

 The deliverable of the DevOps/NoOps team is a fully installed and configured server image.

+!SUB

-Questions answered in this meetup:
+*Questions answered in this meetup: *

- - How do you easily delivery fully confugred server images?
+ - How do you easily delivery fully configured server images?
  - How do you configure an image without modifying it?